-- If an imminent workplace violence hazard exists that cannot be immediately abated without endangering employee(s), all exposed employee(s) will be removed from the situation except those necessary to correct the existing condition. - All corrective actions taken will be documented and dated on the appropriate forms. - Corrective measures for workplace violence hazards will be specific to a given work area. - Make the workplace unattractive to criminal activities by: - Improving lighting around and at the workplace. - Utilizing surveillance measures, such as cameras and mirrors, to provide information as to what is going on outside and inside the workplace and to dissuade criminal activity. - Public Safety Officers and, as needed, contracted security guards, to patrol the workplace interior and perimeter. - Security surveillance cameras in and around the workplace. - Provide workplace violence systems, such as door locks, physical barriers, emergency alarms and restraint systems by: - Ensuring the adequacy of workplace violence systems - o Posting emergency telephone numbers for law enforcement, fire, and medical services - Controlling, access to, and freedom of movement within the workplace by non-employees, including recently discharged employees or persons with whom one of our employees is having a dispute. - Controlling, access to, and freedom of movement within the workplace by employees who are involved in a workplace violence complaint or investigation. - Installing effective systems to warn others of a violence danger or to summon assistance, Provide employee training/re-training(refreshers) on the WVPP, which could include but is not - limited to the following: - Recognizing and handling threatening or hostile situations that may lead to violent acts by persons who are service recipients of our establishment. - Ensuring that all reports of violent acts, threats of physical violence, verbal abuse, property damage or other signs of strain or pressure in the workplace are handled effectively by management and that the person making the report is not subject to retaliation by the person making the threat. - Improving how well our establishment's management and employees communicate with each other. - Procedures for reporting suspicious persons, activities, and packages.
-These procedures can be found in critical incident prep and response material located on DPS website. - Provide/review employee, supervisor, and management training on emergency action procedures. - Ensure adequate employee escape routes.
+- If an imminent workplace violence hazard exists that cannot be immediately abated without endangering employee(s), all exposed employee(s) will be removed from the situation except those necessary to correct the existing condition. - All corrective actions will be documented and dated. - Corrective measures for workplace violence hazards will be specific to a given work area. - Make the workplace unattractive to criminal activities by: - Improving lighting around and at the workplace. - Utilizing surveillance measures, such as cameras, to provide information as to what is going on outside and inside the workplace and to dissuade criminal activity. - Public Safety Officers and, as needed, contracted security guards, to patrol the workplace interior and perimeter. - Security surveillance cameras in and around the workplace. - Provide workplace violence prevention systems, such as door locks, physical barriers, and emergency alarms by: - Ensuring the adequacy of workplace violence systems - o Posting emergency telephone numbers for law enforcement, fire, and medical services - Controlling, access to, and freedom of movement within the workplace by non-employees, including recently discharged employees or persons with whom one of our employees is having a dispute. - Controlling, access to, and freedom of movement within the workplace by employees who are involved in a workplace violence complaint or investigation. - Installing effective systems to warn others of a violence danger or to summon assistance, - Provide employee training/retraining (renewals) for the WVPP, which could include but are not limited to the following: - Recognizing and handling threatening or hostile situations that may lead to violent acts by persons who are service recipients of our establishment. - Ensuring that all reports of violent acts, threats of physical violence, verbal abuse, property damage or other signs of strain or pressure in the workplace are handled effectively by management and that the person making the report is not subject to retaliation by the person making the threat. - o Improving how well our establishment's management and employees communicate with each other. - Procedures for reporting suspicious behaviors, activities, and packages.
+These

+- procedures can be found on DPS website.

+- Provide/review employee, supervisor, and management training on emergency action procedures.

+- Ensure adequate employee escape routes.

 - Increase awareness by employees, supervisors, and managers of the warning signs of potential workplace violence.

 - Establish a policy for prohibited practices as a

 - a.
 Firearms/weapons policy

 - b.
 Anti-harassment policy

 - c.
 Title IX